Symmetry surprise

 Formula (50/50 pool): IL = 2√r / (1 + r) − 1, where r = newPrice / startPrice.
 LP value = HODL value × (1 + IL).

 This is an educational tool.
-Real pools include fees, possible rewards, variable weights, and smart-contract risks.
-Always double-check math and assumptions before making decisions.
+Real pools may include swap fees, dynamic rewards, different weighting, and smart contract risks.
+Always confirm assumptions and understand the full risk profile before providing liquidity.

 A +50% move and a −50% move cause the same IL%.
 Direction doesn’t matter in a 50/50 pool—only the magnitude of the ratio change.